gnascimento/lgtm-stack/README.md

 2. Install LGTM stack:

-You can change values in `helm/values-lgtm.gcp.yaml` to fit your environment if you want like ingress for grafana, etc, the default values will be sufficient for most cases.
+You can change values in `helm/values-lgtm.gcp.yaml` to fit your environment if you want like ingress for grafana, etc.

 ```bash
 helm install lgtm --version 2.1.0 -n monitoring \